 Only a fool messed with the fearsome figure of George Brown, who was born today: in a county match he purposefully took successive bumpers on the chest, with his bat held out of the way, before bursting into laughter.
 The striking-looking Brown was a genuine allrounder, who batted left-handed, bowled right-handed and kept wicket in all of his seven Tests.
 He made over 25,000 runs and took over 600 wickets in first-class cricket for Hampshire, and when he died in 1964 his ashes were scattered over the ground at Southampton.

 When he was given a central contract for the 2000 season, Chris Schofield, who was born today, looked set to end England's desperate search for a decent legspinner.
-But Zimbabwe took him apart on a Trent Bridge shirtfront and the England selectors, fearful of a Lara savaging, got the jitters and dropped him.
+But Zimbabwe took him apart on a Trent Bridge shirtfront and the England selectors, fearful of a Lara savaging, dropped him.
 After that, his career nose-dived.
-Though he was picked for the Academy squad, one feared that if Rod Marsh could not get him ready for international cricket, nobody could, and in 2004 he was released prematurely by Lancashire, a move that led to a lengthy and unseemly industrial tribunal.
+He was released prematurely by Lancashire in 2004, which led to a lengthy and unseemly industrial tribunal.
 Though he won his case, he was awarded just £7000 in damages, and went to ply his trade with Cheshire.
 Remarkably Schofield returned as a T20 specialist in England's squad for the inaugural ICC World T20 in 2007.

-IPL winners Mumbai Indians won their second Champions League title, beating Rajasthan Royals by 33 runs in the final in Delhi.
-Mumbai set Royals a stiff chase of 203, which Harbhajan Singh went on to derail with three wickets in an over (out of a total four).
+IPL winners Mumbai Indians took their second Champions League title, beating Rajasthan Royals by 33 runs in the final in Delhi.
+Mumbai set Royals a stiff chase of 203, which Harbhajan Singh went on to derail with three wickets in an over.
 The match was the last in the format for Sachin Tendulkar and Rahul Dravid.

 1861 Digger Robertson (Australia)